yacovss1/gpu-geo/GITHUB_SETUP.md

 ## 2️⃣ Create GitHub Repository

 1. Go to https://github.com/new
-2. Repository name: `webgpu-map-renderer`
+2. Repository name: `gpu-geo`
-3. Description: "High-performance web mapping engine with GPU-accelerated coordinate transformation"
+3. Description: "GPU-accelerated geographic rendering with WebGPU compute shaders"
 4. **Public** repository (for open source)
 5. **Don't** initialize with README (we already have one)
 6. Click "Create repository"